evacgriffin/chess/README.md

 ## Usage

-## Features
+## Featured Design Principles

+- Object-oriented design
+- Separation of concerns
+- Unit testing
--
+- Type hinting

-## Contributing
+- Detailed doc strings and comments

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Roadmap